Madison Grant’s “The Passing of the Great Race” is considered by some to be the foundational work of racialist ideology in American history.

 “When it becomes thoroughly understood that the children of mixed marriages between contrasted races belong to the lower type, the importance of transmitting in unimpaired purity the blood inheritance of ages will be appreciated at its full value and to bring half breeds into the world will be regarded as a social and racial crime of the first magnitude.
 The laws against miscegenation must be greatly extended if the higher races are to be maintained.” pg.
 60

-While these sorts of statements seem intuitive (at least to a racially-self conscious Christian) we must cringe at the reasoning and worldview that gave birth to the ideals in Grant’s mind.
+While these sorts of statements seem intuitive (at least to a racially-self conscious Christian) we must cringe at the reasoning and worldview that gave birth to them in Grant’s mind.

 The whole of chapter 4 is an argument for Eugenics: the forced sterilization of the “worthless classes” in society.
-(The lower 10 percent of whom, offer nothing but a financial strain on the rest and among whom abortion would wreak a controlling influence.)
+(The lower 10 percent of whom, offer nothing but a financial strain on the rest and among whom abortion would wreak a controlling influence according to Grant).

 By way of critique, it may be helpful to think in terms of the three sub-species of the genus “homo” as being Negroids, Caucasians, and Mongoloids, with various sub-races in each.
 Furthermore, Grant’s discussion of physical traits and their immutability through generations is helpful and interesting.

-However, his ideals about how to deal with racial issues are very unhelpful.
+However, his ideals about how to deal with racial issues are most unhelpful.

-While I do hope for a respect of God-ordained distinctions among men, I cannot deny the Imago Dei (the image of God in man) of other races.
-ALL men were created to serve the Glory of God, and His glory is reflected through the diversity inherent in men.
+While I do hope for a collective respect of God-ordained distinctions among men, we cannot deny the Imago Dei in other races.
+ALL men were created to serve the Glory of God, and His glory is reflected through the diversity inherent in us.

-That sort of attitude works for the destruction of God-ordained diversity every bit as much as that attitude of the neo-Marxist egalitarians.
-Only the non-Christian racialist (like Grant) wants a white unanimity where the neo-Marxist egalitarians want a multi-racial or blended unanimity.
+That sort of attitude works for the destruction of God-ordained diversity every bit as much as that attitude of the neo-Marxist egalitarians; only, the non-Christian racialists (like Grant) want a white unanimity where the neo-Marxist egalitarians want a multi-racial or blended unanimity.

 Both ideals are to be shunned in favor of a Christian view of human destiny where people from every race stand around the throne (respecting their distinctions) and praising God.
 The ultimate choir.